-A recent study done by Soonr Inc. has revealed that companies and top executives have lost data, missed deadlines, and suffer from decreased productivity because of a lack of file sharing and remote access.
+A recent study has revealed that companies and top executives have lost data, missed deadlines, and suffer from decreased productivity because of a lack of file sharing mobility and remote access.

 Business owners need to think about many different administrative details, and it just so happens that how to share files securely is one of those main issues to consider.
 Now more than ever it is vital for a company to have remote access to files and workstations when not in the office, especially from a mobile device.

 As the data from the report tells us, it can cost companies and individual workers or executive’s big time.

 Here are three key benefits to having a file sharing strategy/platform in place for your business: